amajidsinar/seer/README.md

-# nf_trainer
+# seer
 This repository contains trainer for image classification tasks.
-However, it is highly possible to extend this repository for other tasks, for instance object detection
+However, it is highly possible to extend this repository for other tasks, for instance object detection.

 At the moment, you can easily: